 What does the word “honor” mean as it relates to honoring one’s father and mother?
 First, let’s see what the apostle Paul wrote in Ephesians.

 For instance, I know an elderly couple whose daughter nurse (RN) married a man from one of the Islands.
-This man is a high school graduate but claims that he has a PhD. degree in Psychology – to attract women.
+This man is a high school graduate but claims that he has a Ph.D. degree in Psychology – to fool women.
 The woman believed him and married the fake “PhD.,” against her parent's wishes.
 She disobeyed her parent's warnings.

-In the meantime, their two children are growing up quickly, one boy and one girl.
-The daughter girl falls in love with a young man from East Lost Angeles.
+In the meantime, their two small children are growing up quickly, one boy and one girl.
+Their daughter falls in love with a young man from East Lost Angeles.
 The girl’s father objected to the relationship, and he threatened his daughter’s fiancee to “knock” his teeth out if he continues to see his daughter.
 Apparently, he made his daughter’s fiancee mad like a mad dog, and he punched his “future" father-in-law's mouth and broke one of his front teeth.
-The nurse’s daughter, and her fiancee, both decided to enlist in the Army.
+After the incidence, the nurse’s daughter, and her fiancee, both decided to enlist in the Army.
 The daughter and her husband left town and no longer want to see or communicate with her parents forever.
 This is the KARMA for disobeying and dishonoring their parents - nothing but pain and unhappiness.

-In John 19:26-27, we read that while Jesus hang on the cross He told His disciple John to take care of His mother.
+In John 19:26-27, we read that while Jesus hangs on the cross He told His disciple John to take care of His mother.
 And from that hour on John took her to his home.
+John honored Jesus' mother.

 The woman that I met at the bank took care of her poor mother every month by sending her money.

 How about you?
-Are you taking care of your poor mother, or are you taking care of somebody else's mother?
+Are you taking care of your poor mother and father, or are you taking care of someone else's mother?

 Valentine’s day is around the corner.
 A Valentine card and a dozen of red roses are not adequate if your parents have no money to buy food and supplies.
 Remember your poor parents on Valentine day, and after that.
 They are your Valentine.